What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 Competitor Analysis

-Before launching campaigns, study what your competitors are doing.
-Use tools like SEMrush or SpyFu to see which keywords they're bidding on, what their ads look like, and what landing pages they're using.
+Before launching campaigns, study what how your competitors drive targeted traffic using internet marketing on Google.
+Use tools like SEMrush or SpyFu to see your competitor keywords, what their ads look like, and what landing pages they’re using.

 Pay special attention to: